u-boot/u-boot/tools/binman/binman.rst

     'end-at-4gb' property is not applicable where CONFIG_SYS_TEXT_BASE +
     Image size != 4gb.

+align-default:
+    Specifies the default alignment for entries in this section, if they do not specify an alignment.
+Note that this only applies to top-level entries in the section (direct subentries), not any subentries of those entries.
+    This means that each section must specify its own default alignment, if required.

 Examples of the above options can be found in the tests.
 See the tools/binman/test directory.